Our Teachers

 Mr Kain

 Who do you want as the teacher of your Cooking and Hospitality subjects?
 You probably want Mr Kain – a teacher with well over a decade of experience working as a chef.
-After making the switch to education, Mr Kain worked in several local Catholic primary schools before joining MacKillop in 2013, where he could teach in the College’s new industrial kitchens.
+After making the switch to education, Mr Kain worked in several local Catholic primary schools before joining MacKillop in 2013, where he could teach in the College’s industrial kitchens.
+Outside the classroom, Mr Kain is the College's Defence Student Mentor.

 Mr Wilson

-Mr Trent Wilson’s teaching career began in primary schools before he joined MacKillop eight years ago.
-Having taught Geography and Religious Studies on both campuses, Mr Wilson currently holds the role of Digital Learning Coordinator, where he looks at how teachers can use technology and online platforms to engage students and support parents.
+Mr Wilson’s teaching career began in primary schools before he joined MacKillop a decade ago.
+Having taught Geography and Religious Studies on both campuses, Mr Wilson currently holds the role of Digital Learning Coordinator, where he looks at how teachers can use technology and online platforms (including AI) to engage students and support parents.
 As part of this role, he also explores the implementation of new and improved methods of teaching and learning.

 Mr Johnson